 It’s impossible to create a sound financial plan without taking your clients’ health into consideration.
-That’s because medical care is one of the most significant expenses they’ll need to plan for in retirement, particularly when in-home care or a nursing facility is part of the equation, which it frequently is.
+That’s because medical care is one of the most significant expenses they’ll need to plan for in retirement.
+This is particularly true when in-home care or a nursing facility is part of the equation, which is common.
 To mitigate the risk of having more medical care expenses than your client can afford, you’ve likely introduced the idea of investing in a Long-Term Care product solution.

 But have you talked about long-term care planning?
 There’s a lot more preparation involved in planning for your clients’ day-to-day life down the road than simply buying a Long-Term Care product.
 This AARP Prepare to Care guide goes through each step of the process from the perspective of an adult child preparing to care for an aging parent.
 It offers a wealth of information, including worksheets designed to help families get started.

 The intention of this guide is spot on.
 But in 2020, we need more than a worksheet.
-We need a tool that helps us organize and store every piece of information related to our legacy plan, a place we can access from anywhere at any time and that makes available everything our caretakers need to care for us when the time is right.
+We need a tool that can organize and store every piece of information related to our legacy plan.
+Not only that, but we need a place to access this information anywhere at any time and share everything our caretakers need to care for us when the time is right.
 We also need to take responsibility for our own future instead of passing the burden off to our loved ones.

 Thus, I’m adapting this guide to do two things: